developer-friendly/blog/docs/posts/0010-cert-manager.md

 ```

 Notice the namespace we are instructing Kustomization to place the resources in.
+The FluCD Kustomization CRD will be created in the flux-system namespace, while
+the Helm release itself is placed in the cert-manager namespace.

 Ultimately, to create this stack, we will create a FluxCD [Kustomization resource]: